opsschool/curriculum/programming_101.rst

   $ ops_var=1

-NOTE: Make sure that you don't leave spaces in the expression; doing so will lead to an error.
+NOTE: When using a BASH shell or writing a BASH script, make sure that you don't leave spaces in the expression; doing so will lead to an error.
-Always ensure that you don't have spaces when assigning values to variables.
+Always make sure you don't have spaces in variable assignment statements in BASH.

 To echo out the value of this variable, use ``$ops_var`` like so: